cyclr/docs/pages/v2/05-application-connectors/information/dynamics-crm-online-information.md

 <section class="card">
 ## Additional Filter Condition

-Some methods provide "Additional Filter Condition" field.
-This can be used to filter results.
-The full MS Dynamics documentation is [here](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/webapi/query-data-web-api#filter-results). e.g. "and myCustomBool eq true"
+Some methods provide the **Additional Filter Condition** field, which you can use to filter results.
+For more information, view the full [MS Dynamics documentation](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/webapi/query-data-web-api#filter-results).

+For example, you can use operators:

+`and myCustomBool eq true`

-Warning: Ensure lowercase is used for the operators. i.e. AND will not work, and will work.
+> **Note**: Use lowercase for the operators: `AND` doesn't work.

 </section>
 <section class="card">

 ## Additional Fields To Return

-Some methods provide "Additional Fields To Return" field.
-This can be used to return addtional data. e.g. Add a custom response field to the method and add the custom field to Additional Fields To Return, to tell the API to return.
-If there is more than one field use "," seperator.
+Some methods provide the **Additional Fields To Return** field, which you can use to return addtional data.
+For example, to tell the API to return a custom response field, add the custom field to **Additional Fields To Return**.
+If you want to add more than one field, use a comma separated list.

 </section>